Groups & Factions

 Other Key Facts

-• Formed the USA in 1905 by socialists and anarchists from various political groups who opposed the moderate policy of the American Federation of Labor.
+• Formed in the USA in 1905 by socialists and anarchists from various political groups who opposed the moderate policy of the American Federation of Labor.
 Formed in Britain in 1913.

 • The regional body of the IWW covering Britain is WISE-RA (Wales, Ireland, Scotland, England Regional Administration).